Three to run for open West Wildwood commissioner seat

 Maxwell resigned soon after state ethics fines became public against Mayor Christopher Fox.
 Fox has been fined $24,900 and has appealed the fines with the Local Finance Board of the Department of Community Affairs.
 He said Wednesday no dates have been set for his appeal.

-Solicitor William G. Blaney also reported there has been an extension of the discovery process in the Mulwhinney lawsuit until Oct.
+Solicitor William G. Blaney also reported there has been an extension of the discovery process in the Mawhinney lawsuit until Oct.
 7.

 According to the lawsuit, Jeremy Mawhinney, of Egg Harbor City, was hired by the West Wildwood Police Department as a Class II officer in June 2016 and fired in October 2017 after he was told several times by his sergeant, James Dodd, and Chief Jackie Ferentz not to write tickets to Mayor Christopher Fox’s allies, regardless of whether they were breaking the law.